WaelMohammedAbed/Natural-Language-Generation-for-the-Arabic-Language/README.md

 ExecutionPolicy Unrestricted -Force".
 - To install all the required libraries, run this command "pip install -r requirements.txt".
 - That is it. to run the API, run this command "python app.py".
-- By default, this will run a web host service with the API running on this URL "http://127.0.0.1:5000/".Open any web browser and insert this URL to see the API
+- By default, this will run a web host service with the API running on this URL "http://127.0.0.1:5000/".
+Open any web browser and insert this URL to see the API